 Many drug arrests stem from a police officer searching a vehicle during a routine traffic stop.
 However, many of these searches are done in violation of the driver’s rights under the Fourth Amendment of the U.S constitution.
 Evidence found during an illegal search may not be used against the alleged perpetrator in court, so it is important to understand when it is legal for an officer to search your vehicle.

 Generally, an officer may search your vehicle without a warrant under multiple conditions.
 The first is that you consented to the search.
 There is nothing stopping an officer from asking you if they can search your vehicle, even if they have no authority to do so.
-You have the right to say no to the search, but if you say yes, any evidence the officer finds can be used against you in court.
+You have the right to say no, but if you say yes, any evidence the officer finds can be used against you in court.

 An officer may also search your vehicle without a warrant if they have probable cause to suspect that you have committed a crime, or are about to commit a crime.
-For example, if an officer saw you engaged in a drug deal while sitting in your vehicle, that may be probable cause to conduct a search.
+For example, if an officer saw you engaged in a drug deal while sitting in your vehicle, that may be probable cause.
 The officer may also search your vehicle if they believe you have a concealed weapon or if they believe a search is necessary for their protection.

 Generally, a Virginia police officer is not permitted to search your vehicle without a warrant during a routine traffic stop without probable cause or consent.
 If you are facing drug charges and suspect that an officer illegally searched your vehicle, a criminal defense attorney may be able to assist you.